zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

-add the component overwrites to the 'all_user_overwrites' component used in the user_default view

 add a 'changes' and 'my' tabs to the view_default view that shows tha user overwrites similar to the 'changes' and 'my' tabs in the word default page

 add the view overwrites to the 'all_user_overwrites' component used in the user_default view

-fill the component_link_default view with the missing fields including the my tab for the user_changes

-add the component_link overwrites to the 'all_user_overwrites' component used in the user_default view

 add a 'views', 'changes' and 'my' tabs to the source_default view that shows tha user overwrites similar to the 'views', 'changes' and 'my' tabs in the word default page

 add the source overwrites to the 'all_user_overwrites' component used in the user_default view

+fill the component_link_default view with the missing fields including the 'changes' and 'my' tab for the user_changes

+add the component_link overwrites to the 'all_user_overwrites' component used in the user_default view

 check if any functionality or information from src/main/php/web/user/user_display_old.php has not yet been part of the default and user views and report missing parts in /docs/llm/pending.md